Eroor

-Eroor is a suburb of the city of Kochi in the state of Kerala, India.
+Eroor (എരൂർ) is a suburb of the city of Kochi in the state of Keralam, India.
 It is located at around 7 km from the city center.
-It is a part of Thrippunithura Municipality.
+Eroor constitutes a dynamically transitioning peri-urban residential node situated approximately 7 kilometers east of the Kochi municipal core within the Ernakulam district of Keralam.
+Administratively integrated into the Thrippunithura Municipality, the micro-region exhibits profound socio-cultural and historical continuity linked directly to the erstwhile seat of the Kingdom of Cochin.